KalibGao/community-starter-kit/code-of-conduct.md

 How to Contribute
 The Contributor Covenant is a living document, and has been open sourced.
 Contributions in the form of issues and pull requests are welcomed and encouraged.

+The Contributor Covenant was created by Coraline Ada Ehmke in 2014 and is released under the CC BY 4.0 License.
+Support this and other diversity initiatives through our Patreon.